 The respondents mentioned three learning institutions in the region that support professional and individual skills development: Selkirk College, College of the Rockies, and an aboriginal center for excellence and learning.
-These institutions reportedly work with other colleges in other regions to provide better deliverables to Kootenay residents.
-There is university in the region but major universities such as Simon Fraser University, University of British Columbia, University of Northern British Columbia, University of Victoria, University of Calgary, and University of Lethbridge are within a day's travel from the region.
+This institutions reportedly work with other colleges in other regions to provide better deliverables to Kootenay residents.
+There is no formal degree granting institution in the region but major universities such as Simon Fraser University, University of British Columbia, University of Victoria, University of Calgary, and University of Lethbridge are within a day's travel from the region.
 Furthermore, Selkirk College does provide bachelor's degrees in Geographic Information Systems and Nursing.
 However, the universities appear to play a minimal role in the region as only Columbia Basin Trust explicitly discussed their association with the universities.